 Lisbon, Portugal is a fun and lively place to visit.
-There is plenty to keep you entertained for in Lisbon with kids for several days or even a week.
+There is plenty to keep you entertained in Lisbon with kids for several days or even a week.
 But the city also makes for a great place to base yourself if you want to explore more of Portugal.
-There are several easy day trips from Lisbon that are less than 2-3 hours from the city center.
+In fact, there are numerous easy day trips from Lisbon that are less than 2-3 hours from the city center.

 FIND AND BOOK GUIDED DAY TRIPS FROM LISBON HERE.